Local and small-scale renewables

 We have a number of initiatives designed to make it easier for businesses and communities to invest in local and small-scale renewables:

-The scheme is delivered on our behalf by Local Energy Scotland, who have a network of development officers based throughout Scotland to provide assistance and guidance to applicants and potential applicants.
+CARES, which is delivered on our behalf by Local Energy Scotland, has a network of development officers across Scotland to provide free, expert and impartial advice and support to community groups, charities, rural small-to-medium enterprises (SMEs) and other eligible organisations seeking to explore their renewable energy options.

 An free energy focused service to provide support to small and medium-sized enterprises on energy efficiency with an aim to :